niebl/openeo.org/documentation/1.0/qgis/index.md

 ## Installation

-For installation, the **latest stable version** is accessible in the plugin manager of QGIS (Plugins -> Manage and Install Plugins).
-Note that you have to activate the option to show experimental plugins (Settings -> Show also experimental plugins).
+For installation, the **latest stable version** is accessible in the plugin manager of QGIS (`"Plugins"` -> `"Manage and Install Plugins"`).
+Note that you have to activate the option to show experimental plugins (`"Settings"` -> `"Show also experimental plugins"`).
 After that, you can search for "OpenEO", install and activate the plugin.

 This tutorial shows the capabilities of version 2.0.
 Make sure you have installed at least that version.